DataBooth/duckdb-utils/docs/cli.rst

 Running queries directly against CSV or JSON
 --------------------------------------------

-If you have data in CSV or JSON format you can load it into an in-memory SQLite database and run queries against it directly in a single command using ``sqlite-utils memory`` like this:
+If you have data in CSV or JSON format you can load it into an in-memory DuckDB database and run queries against it directly in a single command using ``duckdb-utils memory`` like this:

 .. code-block:: bash

-    sqlite-utils memory data.csv "select * from data"
+    duckdb-utils memory data.csv "select * from data"

 You can pass multiple files to the command if you want to run joins between data from different files:

 .. code-block:: bash

-    sqlite-utils memory one.csv two.json \
+    duckdb-utils memory one.csv two.json \
       "select * from one join two on one.id = two.other_id"

-If your data is JSON it should be the same format supported by the :ref:`sqlite-utils insert command <cli_inserting_data>` - so either a single JSON object (treated as a single row) or a list of JSON objects.
+If your data is JSON it should be the same format supported by the :ref:`duckdb-utils insert command <cli_inserting_data>` - so either a single JSON object (treated as a single row) or a list of JSON objects.

 CSV data can be comma- or tab- delimited.